 We are city slickers, gear heads, techies, tree huggers, and teachers who love our jobs, love our riders, and love the way Scoot is changing how we all get around the city.

 Scoot is led by Michael Keating (Founder, Chief Executive Officer), Dan Riegel (Co-founder, Chief Technology Officer), and Mike Waltman (VP of Fleet).
-Our Manager of Rider Instruction is Jenni Thomas, our Communications & Engagement Manager is Sophie Lubin, our Locations Manager is Eli Saddler, and our Rider Reps are Debra Swinson and Izzy Knopper.
-Our fleet is maintained by Mechanics Maitland Kelly, Chris Paz, Bob Scott and Fleet Design & Development Manager John Stueve.
+Our Manager of Rider Instruction is Jenni Thomas, our Communications & Engagement Manager is Sophie Lubin, our Locations Manager is Eli Saddler, our Rider Recruiter is Carly Keller, and our Rider Reps are Debra Swinson and Izzy Knopper.
+Our fleet is maintained by Lead Vehicle Engineer Maitland Kelly, Lead Mechanic Chris Paz, and Fleet Design & Development Manager John Stueve.
 Our software is written by Engineers Kenji Morrow and Andrew Torman, and our app was created by Interface Engineer Christian Walker.
 Loren Passmore engineers our hardware.

-Our Field Mechanics are Andy Jenks, Will Koehler, Lester Torres, and Jimmy Whittemore.
+Our Field Technicians are Bob Scott, Andy Jenks, Lester Torres, and Jimmy Whittemore.

-Our members learn to ride scoots from our awesome Scoot Coaches: Jeff Abercrombie, Helga Hizer, Heidi Armstrong, Stefan Lopez, Phillip Kobernick, Drew Murphey, and many others.
+Our members learn to ride scoots from our awesome Scoot Coaches: Helga Hizer, Heidi Armstrong, Stefan Lopez, Phillip Kobernick, Drew Murphey, Whitney Marsh, Jeff Abercrombie, and many others.

 We are advised and supported by brilliant investors and experts in business, technology, and the environment among them Vision Ridge Partners, Justin Dawe, Joanne Wilson, Chris Gruwell, Jerry Fiddler, Rodney Aiglstorfer, and Tom Dinwoodie.